-- Where possible, pedestrians, cyclists and traffic should be segregated.
-The appropriate type of segregation will be dependent on the location and the volume and flow of traffic.
-Active travel routes should be constructed to appropriate widths.
+- It is recommended that, pedestrians, cyclists and traffic should be segregated in line with guidance in LTN 1/20.
+The appropriate type of segregation will depend on the location, type of road, volume and flow of traffic. - Active travel routes should be constructed to appropriate widths, considering comfort for all users with differing speeds and room for safe overtaking.
 More information is available in LTN1/20. - Surfacing should be level, smooth and well maintained.
 Adequate drainage should also be ensured to avoid standing water.